Frequently Asked Questions FAQs

 12” R-48 will span 16ft

-Yes SIPs can span much farther but that is for deeper discussion.
+Yes SIPs can span farther with different spline connectors but that is for deeper discussion.

 1. Good meets current energy codes in Oregon, Washington and California.

 2. Better exceeds current energy codes in Oregon and Washington by about 30%.

 3. Best @ R-48 to R-60 is designed for those who want to build toward passive house or Net Zero standards.

 4″ = R-20 | 6″ = R30 | 8″ = R-40 | 10″ = R-50 | 12″ = R-60 using Platinum Foam